ExC3-dev/Direct-PX/README.md

 ---
 >[!Warning]
 >## Potensial Issues
->This is still under development so many things may not work,
+>This is still under development so many things may not work!

 ---

-## ❤Credits

-- Uses `UpdateLayeredWindow`, GDI, and Windows APIs.
-- `stb_image.h` by Sean Barrett for image loading.
-- Python + ctypes + a refusal to do things the normal way.

----

-## ☕ License

-MIT.
-Do what thou wilt.
-Credit appreciated but not required.